 The legal status of online gambling has sweeping effects that are reflected in all aspects of the experience for players, operators and everyone in between.
-Comparing a regulated market to an unregulated market is almost like comparing two completely different industries altogether, are they so different.
+Comparing a regulated market to an unregulated market is almost like comparing two completely different industries altogether, they are so different.

 In a country where online betting is legal and properly regulated, the entire industry reflects that.
-Major bookmakers openly advertise their wares, hire top talent and oftentimes even become publicly traded companies.
+Major bookmakers openly advertise their wares, hire top talent and oftentimes even become publicly traded betting companies.
 Meanwhile, players can make deposits with ease and know they will be treated to a fair game.